|

 the dog's mind fit, more demanding forms of exercise such as swimming

-so it's important that following strenuous activities, a dog has
+that following strenuous activities, a dog has plenty of time to

-plenty of time to rest and recover, for example, if a dog spends
+rest and recover, for example, if a dog spends a couple of hours

-a couple of hours racing around an agility course one day (whilst
+racing around an agility course one day (whilst at the same time

-at the same time having to deal with the intense social environment
+having to deal with the intense social environment of an agility

-bout of physically demanding exercise!
+of physically demanding exercise!

 Some dogs have other ideas and still want to tear about instead